 Although the review was conducted in Australia, researchers have said the results could be extrapolated to include the global industry.

-Lead author and Professor of Pathology at the University of Adelaide Roger Byard said the toxic side effects of herbal medicines are typically under-reported and have often been overlooked due to perceptions of their safety.
+Lead author and Professor of Pathology at the University of Adelaide Roger Byard said

 “The lack of systematic observation has meant that even serious adverse reactions, such as the kidney failure and liver damage caused by some plant species, have gone unrecognised until recently,” he said.

 “We feel it would be appropriate for the Therapeutic Goods Administration to require manufacturers to have samples independently tested before placing them on the market.

 “Legal action should be considered in cases of non-compliance with applicable regulations and preparations containing illegal substances should be banned.”

 The study reviewed 24 different case studies and systematic reviews of materials.

 It found that about a quarter of Traditional Chinese Medicines had some form of contamination or adulteration.

 The review has important implications for consumers, as more than half of those using complementary medicines (including herbal products) do not inform their doctors of use.